Fun Things to Do with Teenagers on the Big Island of Hawaii

 Snorkeling at Two Step (Honaunau Bay)

 Located right next to the Place of Refuge (Pu'uhonua o Honaunau National Historical Park), Two Step is named for the natural lava rock steps you use to enter the water.
-The marine life here is incredible - spinner dolphins, sea turtles, tropical fish in every color, and visibility that stretches 100 feet or more.
+The marine life is incredible.
+Spinner dolphins, honu, tropical fish in every color, visibility that stretches 100 feet or more.

-This is a step up from beginner snorkeling, so it is perfect for teens who are comfortable in the ocean.
-The entry can be a little tricky with surf, but once you are in, the reef drops off beautifully.
-A full face snorkel mask makes it easier for teens who are still getting comfortable breathing through a traditional snorkel.
+This is a step up from beginner snorkeling, perfect for teens who are comfortable in the ocean.
+The entry can be a little tricky with surf, but once you're in, the reef drops off beautifully.
+A full face snorkel mask makes it easier for teens still getting comfortable breathing through a traditional snorkel.

 Stargazing on Mauna Kea